robbiepaul/cloudconvert-laravel/README.md

 - [x] Enable multiple conversions using one process
 - [ ] Refactor the commands
 - [x] Added support for Guzzle ~6.0
+- [ ] Readme file is getting long, convert to wiki

 ## Contributing